 - Smoothies and smoothie bowls: These are quick to whip up using ingredients from your fridge.
 Some of our favorite smoothie flavors are strawberry peanut butter smoothies, chocolate peanut butter smoothies, banana and date smoothies.

 With just a few ingredients, you can also assemble a smoothie bowl.
 My son enjoys the process of making a smoothie bowl.
 We make an activity out of it, he helps me put ingredients in the mixy and garnish the bowl with his favorite toppings.

-For strawberry and banana smoothie bowl – Blend 4 strawberries, 1 large banana, 100 ml soy-milk.
+Baby teething food recipes: strawberry and banana smoothie bowl – Blend 4 strawberries, 1 large banana, 100 ml soy-milk.
 Pour into a bowl and add toppings of your choice, example desiccated coconut, chia seeds, hemp seeds.

 For an avocado smoothie bowl – Blend 1 Avocado, ½ cup fresh tender coconut, a splash of coconut water, garnish with toppings like chia seeds and desiccated coconut.

 - Popsicles: Every child’s favorite.
 Put some fruit in a blender and go crazy with the combinations.
-Some yummy combinations to try are mango and coconut, chocolate peanut butter, berries and yogurt.
+Some yummy combinations to try are mango and coconut, chocolate peanut butter, berries, and yogurt.

-For mango and coconut milk popsicles – Add 1 chilled mango, 200 ml coconut milk and few springs of mint.
+Baby teething food recipes: mango and coconut milk popsicles – Add 1 chilled mango, 200 ml coconut milk and few springs of mint.
 Blend.
 Add the mixture to popsicle molds and freeze for a few hours.
 You can add a tablespoon of maple syrup to make it sweeter or go without it.

 There are a few non-cold teething foods that can also help relieve inflammation of the gums